 The countdown to Christmas is on!
 Students getting antsy?
 Our Christmas classroom activities will keep them entertained while sharpening their reading, writing, and math skills.
 Challenge your class to conduct a survey on re-gifting and graph the results, update a classic Christmas poem and act it out, or research how Christmas is celebrated around the world.

 The holiday season is also a great time to reflect on the importance of giving back and being kind to others.
 We've included Christmas activity ideas that prompt kids to undertake acts of kindness and to create a "wish list" for others.
 Take a look.

 Christmas Classroom Ideas for School

-Whether you're teaching in person or remotely, these activities are sure to bring out their creativity, compassion, and kindness this holiday season.
+Whether you're teaching in person or remotely, these activities are sure to bring out students' creativity, compassion, and kindness this holiday season.

 1. Roll a Christmas Story